Skip to main content

 • If you have a MetroCluster configuration, NetApp recommends changing the AIX NVMe/FC default APD (All Path Down) time for supporting MetroCluster unplanned switchover events to avoid the AIX operating system enforcing a shorter I/O timeout.
 For additional information and the recommended changes to default settings, refer to NetApp Bugs Online - 1553249.

-Note For NVMe/FC AIX support, you must install an ifix on the GA versions of AIX OS.
-This is not required for the VIOS/PowerVM OS.
+For NVMe/FC AIX support, you must install an ifix on the GA version of the AIX OS.
+The ifix isn't required for the VIOS/PowerVM OS.

 • For AIX level 72-TL5-SP6-2320, install the IJ46710s6a.230509.epkg.Z package.